RevenueMonster/doc-v2/docs/quickstart/signature-algorithm.md

 :::note

-Signature algorithm is used to sign your payment API request with a private key to obtain additional security.
+- Signature algorithm is used to sign your payment API request with a private key to obtain additional security.
+- **Data object** needs to be sorted, the **Nested object** also needs to be sorted.

 :::